 Property Details auth.server.name Specify the server identification names of LDAP servers.
-You can specify any name for this property in order to identify which LDAP servers the settings such as the port number and the protocol for connecting to the LDAP server (see Table 7-13 Items to specify in the exauth.properties file when using an LDAP server for authentication (when directly specifying information about the external authentication server) on page 7-47 or Table 7-15 Items to specify in the exauth.properties file when using an LDAP server to look up information about the external authentication (when using the DNS server to look up information about the external authentication (when using the DNS server to look up information about the external authentication (when using the DNS server) on page 7-50) are applied to.
+You can specify any name for this property in order to identify which LDAP servers the settings such as the port number and the protocol for connecting to the LDAP server (see Table 7-13 Items to specify in the exauth.properties file when using an LDAP server for authentication (when directly specifying information about the external authentication server) on page 7-47 or Table 7-15 Items to specify in the exauth.properties file when using an LDAP server for authentication about the external authentication (when using the DNS server to look up information about the external authentication (when using the DNS server) on page 7-50) are applied to.
 ServerName has been set as the initial value.
 You must specify at least one name.
 When specifying multiple LDAP server identification names, separate the names with commas (,).
 Do not register the same server identification name more than once.
-Specifiable values: No more than 64 bytes of the following characters: 0 to 9 A to z a to z ! $\#$ () + = 0 [] ^ { } ~ Default value: none auth.group.mapping Specify whether to also link to an external authorization server.
+Specifiable values: No more than 64 bytes of the following characters: 0 to 9 A to z a to z ! $\#$ () + = 0 []^ {} ~ Default value: none auth.group.mapping Specify whether to also link to an external authorization server.
 Specify true to link to an external authorization server.
 Specify false to not to link to an external authorization server.
 Default value: false